MythicalGames/ivi-sdk-cpp/README.md

 There is no SDK requirement to use the prewritten _ClientManager_ classes, they only rely on the public interfaces of the various Client wrappers and gRPC; there is no usage of `friend` semantics in the SDK or other tight coupling.

 The default cmake configuration exposes the generated protobuf and gRPC headers via a separate library, `ivi-sdk-cpp-generated`, which is specifically not listed as a public dependency of `ivi-sdk-cpp` to prevent massive header pollution from protobuf and gRPC.
 Adding the generated lib to your own dependency tree allows you to:
-* Directly use the various `enum` definitions contained in the protobuf headers.
-(Alternatively you can just copy-paste these enum definitions into your own source files.)
 * Manipulate lower-level gRPC parameters, such as connection and channel arguments.
 * Write your own Client or ClientManager implementations, eg to use your own I/O threading semantics with gRPC.